rokuta0/PAN-Number-Validation/README.md

 *Cleaned the raw PAN dataset by*:

-1.Handling missing PAN values
+1. Handling missing PAN values

-2.Removing duplicate records
+2. Removing duplicate records

-3.Trimming extra spaces
+3. Trimming extra spaces

-4.Converting PAN numbers to uppercase
+4. Converting PAN numbers to uppercase

 *Validated PAN numbers based on official rules:*

-1.Exactly 10 characters long
+1. Exactly 10 characters long

-2.First 5 characters are letters
+2. First 5 characters are letters

-3.Next 4 characters are digits
+3. Next 4 characters are digits

-4.Last character is a letter
+4. Last character is a letter

-5.No repeated adjacent characters
+5. No repeated adjacent characters

-6.No complete alphabetical or numerical sequences
+6. No complete alphabetical or numerical sequences